pombredanne/Repos-Health-Study/README.md

 # Repos-Health-Study

 # System Description
 Repos-Health-Study looks into analyzing potential risk factors on a Github repository.
-The main factor that this project examines is any licensing/copyright information used throughout the target repository.
-On vulnerabilities specifically, the program will connect to the National Institute of Standards and Technology (NIST) (https://www.nist.gov) to identify whether or not a project has a published risk record(s) within NIST's database using a CPE on the repository.
-That CPE then may have associated Common Vulnerabilities and Exposures (CVE) with it.

-When a user would like to analyze potential risks on a Github repository, our Python program will run.
-This program will gather the repository's associated .zip file and send it through doSOCSv2(https://github.com/DoSOCSv2/DoSOCSv2), a Github project that takes a look at managing SPDX 2.0 documents and data. doSOCSv2 will then gather licensing information and the CPE of a repo.
-This CPE is then fed into NIST's database which will then try to find any published vulnerabilites, if they exist.
-The results of all preceding activity will then be documented into a JSON script and gives said script back to the user.
+The main factor that this project examines is licensing/copyright information used throughout the target repository.
+The user passes a GitHub repository URL to our Python program, and it downloads, decompresses, and examines the target repository's zip file.
+To examine the repository for licensing/copyright information, we are implementing open-source project **scancode_toolkit**, developed by nexB (Source: "https://github.com/nexB/scancode-toolkit"), which is able to extract licensing and copyright claims from a file/directory.

 # System Requirements
 Python 2.7.x (Link to Python Language: https://www.python.org)

 # Installation Instructions
 **Step 1: Download this repository**

 Either download and decompress the Repos-Health-Study zip file (Download Link: https://github.com/Dreizan/Repos-Health-Study/archive/master.zip) from GitHub or in your Terminal session, run the following command: